AppFair/appfair.github.io/index.md

 The top level catalog contains the following properties:

+ - `name`: A localized name for the catalog (e.g., "A Simple App Source Catalog").
+Required.
  - `identifier`: A unique identifier for the catalog in reverse DNS notation (e.g., "org.example.catalog").
- - `name`: A localized name for the catalog (e.g., "A Simple App Source Catalog")
+Required.

+ - `platform`: The name of the platform for the catalog, such as `macos`, `ios`, or `android`.
+If left blank, the platform may be inferred by a client application.
+Optional.
- - `localizedDescription`: A summary of this catalog.
+ - `localizedDescription`: A description of this catalog.
+Supports limited markdown (e.g., bold and italics).
+Optional.

- - `apps`: An array of the apps that are available from this app source catalog.
+ - `homepage`: The home page for the catalog.
+Optional.
  - `sourceURL`: The canonical link to this catalog.
+Optional.
  - `iconURL`: A link to a small .png image for the catalog.
+Optional.
- - `tintColor`: An RGB hex color string for suggested styling.
+ - `tintColor`: An RGB hex color string for suggested styling; this should typically match the dominant color from the catalog's icon.
+Optional.

+ - `apps`: An array of the apps that are available from this app source catalog.
+Required.

 #### App Source Properties